Doonesbury by Garry Trudeau for June 22, 2010

 36. Missing large

-jmoondoggie almost 14 years ago
+jmoondoggie over 14 years ago

 Liberal news?
 BAH!!
 The PNAC crowd fixed that “mistake” after watergate; including print.
 I cancelled my newspaper during the Downing St. memos thing because there was nothing in the paper on it.
 I found out everything online.
 I wrote the editor and told him I didn’t want to pay for being manipulated.
 I can get that for free by watching FOX or CNN.